jackseagrist/Wildfire_Hackathon/index.md

 Idea → maybe have a component that allows people to enter the number of resources fighting a fire to influence our model and determine if evacuation is necessary, goes back to getting rid of evacuation fatigue
 Have a time component to our layers, to show progression, and have metadata for how long the fire will take to get there

+cell phone gps data to know who is still in the area???????
+FUture work???

 ### Tools